MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

 ## One-time configuration of service principal

 Each Azure service has an authentication mechanism.
 This can include keys and endpoints, connection strings, or other mechanisms.
-To conform to best practices, create resources and authenticate to resources using a service principal.
+To conform to best practices, create resources and authenticate to resources using a [service principal](node-sdk-azure-authenticate-principal.md).
 A service principal allows you to concretely define the access scope to the immediate development need.

-Conceptually, the steps to create and use a service principal include:
+Conceptually, to create and use a service principal:

-* Log in to Azure with your individual user account, such as joe@microsoft.com.
+* Sign in to Azure with your individual user account, such as joe@microsoft.com.
-* Create a named service principal with specific scope.
+* Create a _named_ service principal with specific scope.
 Because most quickstarts ask you to create an Azure resource, the service principal needs to have the ability to create resources.
 * Log off Azure with your user account.
-* Authenticate to Azure programmatically with service principal.
+* Authenticate to Azure programmatically with the service principal.
-* Service principal creates an Azure resource and uses the service associated with the service.
+* Create resources with service principal and use the service.

 ### Create service principal